 - In a large saucepan, combine the water and milk.
 Bring the mixture to a simmer over medium heat.
 In the meantime, melt the coconut oil (or butter) in a 12-inch skillet over medium heat.
 Once shimmering, add the oats and cook, stirring occasionally, until golden and fragrant, around 2 minutes.
 This toasting step greatly enhances the flavor of the oats.

-- Stir the oats into the simmering water/milk mixture.
-Reduce the heat to medium low and simmer gently for about 20 minutes, stirring occasionally, until the mixture is very thick.
+- Stir the oats into the simmering liquid.
+Reduce the heat to medium-low, adjusting as necessary to maintain a gentle simmer.
+Cook for about 20 minutes, stirring occasionally, until the mixture is very thick.

 - Remove from heat and stir in any mix-ins that you’d like.
 Let the oatmeal rest for 5 minutes before serving so it has more time to thicken up and cool down a palatable temperature.